luckyriteshmalviya/Google-Keep/README.md

 # Notes App
 This application is extremely useful for creating, editing, and saving notes, important links, and important text for future reference.
-This project incorporates the CRUD concept, which stands for Creating, Rendering, Updating, and Deleting Notes.
+This project incorporates the **CRUD operation**, which stands for Creating, Rendering, Updating, and Deleting Notes.
 In this Project I take the reference from Google Keep UI.
 Here I use Agile Technique of Design So I divide the scope of work in different version like- In first version I work on only the basic CRUD Function where user can CREATE, READ, UPDATE, DELETE Notes and then in second version I added some more features like adding Tags, Bookmark, keeping the deleted note in Trash, Speech to text conversion features, dark theme and many more things.
+I used **local storage** for storing the data.

   ## Link:-
   https://ritesh-notes.netlify.app/